andy-dev/pbsWidget/README.md

 ```

 ## IP
 There are many free services that can be used to check the clients IP.
-We are using JSONIP(unlimited) and FREEGEOIP(10,000 per minute) as a fallback.
+We are using JSONIP(unlimited) and FREEGEOIP(10,000 per hour) as a fallback.
 Some other providers include: geobytes.com, geoplugin.com, ip-api, ipify.org, ipinfo.io, ipinfodb.com that can be added as fallback if necesarry.

 ## webpack.config